jersou/clite-parser/README.md

 <!-- Plain text (without color and styles in markdown):
 $ ./with-decorators.ts --help
-This tool is a little example of cli-from
+This tool is a little example of clinfer

 Usage: <Tool file> [Options] [--] [command [command args]]